tgowon/effective-java-3e-notes/items/item-12.md

 ### Provide useful accessors

-Provide programmatic access to the infomration contained in the value returned by `toString`.
+Provide programmatic access to the information contained in the value returned by `toString`.

 - e.g. for `"[IceCream: flavor=vanilla, size=small, container=Waffle Cone]"`, the following accessors should also exist:
   - `getFlavor()`